Artemis6425/GameShuffler/README.md

 ## Features

+- Easy-to-use Shuffler.exe file, no need to mess with python!
 - Ability to change the minimum and maximum delays before switching instances
 - Option to shut off the tts-style audio
 - Unlocked the amount of savestates you can use, making the limit ""infinite""